Jollywatt/typst-fletcher/docs/sections/1-intro.typ

 	cetz.draw.polygon("tall.north-east", 6, radius: 4pt)
 )
 ```)

-Under the hood, a @diagram is just a @flexigrid inside a CeTZ canvas.
-You can also use the flexigrid coordinate system inside a normal CeTZ canvas (see @cetz-interop for details.)

 Coordinates can be fractional; the center of a node placed at `0.25` is $25%$ between the adjacent columns or rows.
 Notice how the column sizes adjust to the with of the green node: